Outimage Ocean Yacht Racing banner.

 Adventurer of Hornet (Navy), Challenger of Hornet (Army) and Discoverer of Hornet (Air Force) are Challenge 67 foot yachts that were manufactured in the early 1990s, for Chay Blyth’s British Steel Challenge and the BT Global Challenge ocean racing events.
 The United Kingdom’s Ministry of Defence acquired four of the Challenge 67 yachts, to enable the Services to undertake ocean voyages.
 The Rolex Sydney Hobart is the sixth race in a thirteen stage sail training ‘Exercise TRANSGLOBE’, that commenced back in July.

 Either Adventurer, Challenger or Discoverer of Hornet will take home some special race silverware this year, the Oggin Cup.
-This trophy is awarded to any armed services crew which finishes first on corrected time, in the Rolex Sydney Hobart.
+This trophy is awarded to any armed services crew which finishes first on corrected time, in the Sydney Hobart.
 It has been won by United Kingdom servicemen twice before, and with no entry received from any other defence force crewed yacht, the Oggin Cup looks set to be claimed by the British again.
 The only thing left to determine is which division of the United Kingdom’s armed forces is the strongest.

 transparent 12 by 12 pixel spacer graphic